 Best practices to finance broadband access to underserved and unserved communities including universal service funds, coverage requirements, and alternative means of financing broadband access;

-Guidelines for making the transition from narrowband to broadband networks taking into account in particular the potential challenges, benefits and opportunities that developing country may encounter when implementing broadband networks, services and associated applications.
+Guidelines for making the transition from narrowband to broadband networks taking into account in particular the potential challenges, benefits and opportunities that developing countries may encounter when implementing broadband networks, services and associated applications.

+(USA Document WTDC14/22 Add 19)

 c) Transition from IPv4 to IPv6

-i. compilation of the problems and requirements of developing countries in their transition to IPv6;
+i. compilation of the questiones raised by and requirements of developing countries in their transition to IPv6;

 ii. consolidation and coordination of efforts to ensure the transition to IPv6;

-iii. determination of recommended procedures, methods and time-frames for the smooth transition to IPv6, having regard to the experience of ITU Member States.
+iii.
+Survey of procedures, methods and time-frames for the effective transition to IPv6, having regard to the experience of ITU Member States.

-The final report should also contain guidelines on transition to IPv6 which should cover but not be restricted to the following questions:
+The final report should also contain best practices on transition to IPv6 which may address but not be restricted to the following questions:

 1) Transition to IPv6 for telecommunication operators